aws-ia/terraform-aws-network-hubandspoke/README.md

 ### AWS Transit Gateway

-You can either define a current Transit Gateway (by passing its ID) or let the Hub and Spoke Module to create one for you.
-The attributes you can define when defining/creating a Transit Gateway are the following ones:
+You can either define a current Transit Gateway by passing its ID using the `transit_gateway_id` variable, or let the Hub and Spoke Module to create one for you by using the `transit_gateway_attributes` variable.

-- `id` = (Optional|string) **If you specify this value, no other attributes can be set** Transit Gateway ID, that the module will use as central piece of the Hub and Spoke architecture.
+The attributes you can define ing `transit_gateway_attributes` are the following ones:

 - `name` = (Optional|string) Name to apply to the new Transit Gateway.
 - `description` = (Optional|string) Description of the new Transit Gateway
 - `amazon_side_asn` = (Optional|number) Private Autonomous System Number (ASN) for the Amazon side of a BGP session.
 The range is `64512` to `65534` for 16-bit ASNs and `4200000000` to `4294967294` for 32-bit ASNs.
 It is recommended to configure one to avoid ASN overlap.
 Default value: `64512`.